 The "Oral History Methods" class is offered at the undergraduate and graduate level every two years.
 The class emphasizes the theories, methods, and debates surrounding this oldest historical tool, and students will learn the practical aspects of it by completing and transcribing two oral history interviews.
-After completing the course, students will be familar with the theory, methodology, and practical aspects of oral history and develop an appreciation for the tools available to historians and other scholars beyond static sources.
+After completing the course, students will be familiar with the theory, methodology, and practical aspects of oral history and develop an appreciation for the tools available to historians and other scholars beyond static sources.
 Students will also have a better understanding of both individual and collective memory and how these influence all historical sources, and will also leave the class with the tools necessary to begin an oral history project in their own classrooms, schools, and communities.

 Because students are creating a historical document that future scholars will use in their research, the class is expected to take the work very seriously.
 Over the semester, students will conduct two oral history interviews that meet the guidelines established by the Pioneers Oral History Project.
 The class is very hands-on, and students will be graded primarily on their skills as an oral historian.